-You will love how tasty and easy to make this chickpea and vegetable curry stew is.
-It’s a perfect weekday dinner for busy families and a great meal to serve for a when you have many people to feed.
+This chickpea and spinach curry stew is so easy and fast to prepare yet carries lots of unique bold flavors.
+It’s a perfect weeknight dinner for busy families or a great meal to serve to a crowd.
 Vegan, healthy and gluten-free.

 Curry is a more recent favorite flavor for me.
 I did not grow up eating it and once I discovered it, it still took me some time to really understand why some people loved it so much.
-And now we eat curry dishes at least once a week in different forms, like this Asian inspired Red curry and carrot soup or Indian style Vegan tofu Tikka Masala.
+And now we eat curry dishes at least once a week in different forms.

 Most curry powders are a mix of coriander, turmeric, cumin, fenugreek, garlic, ginger and chili pepper, although the combination varies slightly depending on the recipe.
 You can have fun and try different type of curry powders until you find your favorite.
-I like using this store bought one.
+I like using this store bought curry powder from Frontier.

 Also, you could try making your own curry powder mix!
 Check out this simple homemade curry powder recipe, you never know, you might already have everything you need in your pantry!

-Why you will love this chickpea and vegetable curry stew:
+Why you will love this chickpea and spinach curry stew

 - The delicious robust taste coming from the curry powder is paired with the mildly sweet coconut milk.
 This classic duo is a perfect combination of creamy, sweet and spicy that is so hard to resist.